hdShang/arxiv-daily/docs/cs-CV/2025-09-19/papers/250916149v1-pointing-to-a-llama-and-call-it-a-camel-on-the-sycophancy-of-multimo.md

 ---
 layout: default
-title: Pointing to a Llama and Call it a Camel: On the Sycophancy of Multimodal Large Language Models
+title: "Pointing to a Llama and Call it a Camel: On the Sycophancy of Multimodal Large Language Models"
 ---

 # Pointing to a Llama and Call it a Camel: On the Sycophancy of Multimodal Large Language Models